ashleychontos/pySYD/docs/usage/index.rst

 et al.
 ######

-Please share with us how we can make your experience even better!
+Please share how we can make your experience even better!

 We love hearing new ideas -- if you feel like there's something missing or literally anything you'd like to learn more about, you can request a new topic/tutorial by submitting a pull request.

-DO IT.